nixworks/public/news/2010/09/6/README.md

 Two million French people will take to the streets on Tuesday to protest against a pension reform seen as crucial for Nicolas Sarkozy&#039;s chances of re-election in 2012.

 ### [Former Prime Minister of the United Kingdom Tony Blair cancels a London book signing for his memoir, ''A Journey,'' because of protests by the British National Party and anti-Iraq War demonstrators. ](/news/2010/09/6/former-prime-minister-of-the-united-kingdom-tony-blair-cancels-a-london-book-signing-for-his-memoir-a-journey-because-of-protests-by-t.md)
-_Context: A Journey, British National Party, Tony Blair, anti-Iraq War, memoir, prime minister_
+_Context: A Journey, British National Party, Prime Minister, Tony Blair, anti-Iraq War, memoir_

 ## [Previous Day...](/news/2010/09/5/index.md)